 Queen Street West officially starts at Yonge Street, but it doesn't really pick up, style-wise, till you cross University Avenue.
 This is prime shopping territory, with one-of-a-kind clothing boutiques such as Fresh Collective and Peach Berserk.
 You'll also find a number of antiquarian bookstores, antiques and/or junk shops, nostalgic record emporiums, kitchen supply stores, and discount fabric houses.
 To start exploring, take the subway to Osgoode and walk west along Queen Street West.

 The Beaches -- This is one of the neighborhoods that makes Toronto a unique city.
 Here, near the terminus of the Queen Street East streetcar line, you can stroll or cycle along the lakefront boardwalk.
-Because of its natural assets, it has become a popular residential neighborhood for young boomers and their families, and Queen Street has plenty of browse-able stores, such as Book City.
+Because of its natural assets, it has become a popular residential neighborhood for families, and Queen Street has plenty of browse-able stores, such as Book City.
 Just beyond Waverley Road, you can turn down through Kew Gardens to the boardwalk and walk all the way past the Olympic Pool to Ashbridge's Bay Park.
 To get to the Beaches, take the Queen Street East streetcar to Woodbine Avenue.

-If you're an architecture buff, take a look at architect Raymond Moriyama's redbrick building on Bloor Street at the end of Yorkville Avenue that houses the Toronto Reference Library.
+If you're an architecture buff, take a look at architect Raymond Moriyama's red-brick building on Bloor Street at the end of Yorkville Avenue that houses the Toronto Reference Library.
 Step inside, and you'll find one of Toronto's most serene spots.
 To reach Yorkville, take the subway to Bay.

 The East End